qasidd/ims/README.md

 3. If all tests pass and no hiccups occur, the JAR file will be located in the target folder; the file that ends with `-with-dependencies` would not require a user to have the necessary dependencies in their system to run the executable

 ![alt text](readme-img/7.png)

-## Running the tests

-All testing of this program was done using unit tests.
-Unit testing is a software testing method that isolates individual units of the software, and validates whether each of them performs as designed.
-These units are considered to be the smallest testable parts of an application.
-JUnit and Mockito were used to write the tests.

-To deploy tests using Maven, simply run `mvn clean test` in the root directory of your local repository.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With